NCBI-Codeathons/Genes-in-the-Hood/README.md

 ## Assembly download and classification

-The NCBI Datasets command-line tool was used to download reference assembly packages for 79,802 species within the gammaproteobacteria (taxid 1236).
+The NCBI Datasets command-line tool was used to download all available reference assemblies within the clade for gamaproteobacteria (tax ID 1236).
+In total this amounted to 79,802 datasets.

-Initial classification is as follows.

-(how do you do a table in md?)
+An initial classification of these datasets involved scanning the genomic.gff file for the presence or absence of "cas9", annotated either as a gene or a pseudogene.

 | category            | genomes |
 |---------------------|---------|